 Or, you can use the broth to make a soup.
 In my case, there was quite a lot of meat attached to the ham bones.
 I used half to make spring rolls; I reserved the other half to cook this soup.

-10 string beans (the short variety known as Baguio beans in these parts, not yard-long beans), stringed and cut into half-inch lengths
+- 10 string beans the short variety known as Baguio beans in these parts, not yard-long beans, stringed and cut into half-inch lengths

-1 large onion, finely sliced
+- 1 large onion finely sliced

-2 large tomatoes, diced
+- 2 large tomatoes diced

-5 to 6 c. of broth
+- 5 to 6 cups bone broth

 - Heat the olive oil or butter (or both) in a pan.

-Add the onion and tomatoes and cook gently until softened.
+- Add the onion and tomatoes and cook gently until softened.

-Pour in the broth.
+- Pour in the broth.

-Add the carrot cubes, ham and string beans.
+- Add the carrot cubes, ham and string beans.

-Bring to the boil, cover, lower the heat and simmer for about 10 minutes.
+- Bring to the boil, cover, lower the heat and simmer for about 10 minutes.

-Add the cooked pasta.
+- Add the cooked pasta.
 Season with salt and pepper.
 Simmer just until the pasta is heated through.